 Some people may compare the cost similarity between a ducted air conditioner and a ductless air conditioner.
 However, it is assumed that you have existing ductwork and only need to purchase a ducted air conditioner.

 Sometimes, people may misinterpret that the cost of a ducted air conditioning system is only slightly more than a ductless air conditioning system which is not true.
-If your house doesn't have existing ductwork, it is very expensive to install a ducted air conditioning system.
+If the existing space doesn’t have existing ductwork, it is very expensive to install a ducted air conditioning system.

 What is the Lifespan of a Ducted Air Conditioning System?